molovol/MoloVol/windows.md

 {% include latestchanges.html %}

+Previous versions can be downloaded in the [Releases Section](https://github.com/molovol/MoloVol/releases) of our GitHub page.

 ### Installation

 The app is usable directly after download.
 The executable file along with all necessary resources are packed